davidpmaison/LongCOVID_RNAseq_meta/README.md

   Differential expression, Gene Ontology (GO), and KEGG pathway results by comparison.

 - `code/`
-  Scripts for preprocessing, differential expression analysis, gene annotation, and functional analyses.
+  Scripts for preprocessing, differential expression analysis, gene annotation, functional analyses, and statistical analyses.
   *All code is provided as templates—you must update file paths and parameters for your datasets.*

 ## Usage